On the Big G, its upper end “fishes like a different lake,” a contrast with stereotypical bass fishing.

 “When I’m fishing the Scrounger, it’s just a cast-and-reel situation,” he says.
 “I try to feel the structure and reel it as slow as I can reel it.
-Of course, that goes back to current.
+Of course, it goes back to current.
 I might have to reel faster with a little more constancy, a faster retrieve if the current is heavy.
 When I feel something, I’ll slow down; a little bit of hesitation.”

 Carter fishes both lures on the same tackle setup.
 He favors 7- or 7½-foot Deep South rods, U.S. Reel 6.3:1 baitcasters, and 12-pound Vicious fluorocarbon.